 This season will include performances in Florida, Indiana, Michigan, Texas, New York and Hawaii, among other locations.
 Current projects and commissions include a song cycle for OperaRox Productions, to premiere at New York Opera Fest; Texas Man, a song cycle for tenor Tony Boutté and saxophone quartet at Sam Houston State University, where Ms. Kaufman was Guest Artist; and performance and recording of Florida Man, with Mr. Boutté, at University of Michigan.
 This season, Ms. Kaufman is Composer-in-Residence of the Na Wai Chamber Choir, and will have a residency in Hawaii in July.
 She is also Assistant Director and University of Miami Frost School of Music Liaison of New American Voices, and Assistant Program Director of the Charlotte New Music Festival.

 Ms. Kaufman graduated magna cum laude from Amherst College in 2012, where she received her Bachelor of Arts in Music and Russian, and completed her Master of Music in Composition at New England Conservatory (Academic Honors; Pi Kappa Lambda nominee).
-She is currently pursuing her Doctor of Musical Arts in Composition at University of Miami Frost School of Music, where she is a Doctoral Teaching Assistant and the first Frost School of Music student to be a Dean’s Fellow.
+She is a Doctor of Musical Arts Candidate in Composition at University of Miami Frost School of Music, where she is a Doctoral Teaching Assistant and the first Frost School of Music student to be a Dean’s Fellow.